searsam1/theEdabitProject/README.md

 # theEdabitProject 💻🖥
 Store of Edabit Challenges.

+For a couple years now I have been completing "edabit" challenges; edabit challenges are functions that one must create in order to solve a particular problem given in the instructions.
+As of April 29th, 2022, I am only recording the python ones that I solve.
+Edabit also comes in a variet of flavors you see; each challenge has multiple langs that it can be solved in.
+I am only including the python ones here because my spider that I created only knows how to scrape python syntax.
+They also come in differnt diffuculty levels, but for sake of simplicty I will be condensing them all here in theEdabitProject /Python repository.

 ## The Fastest Way To Learn
 """ Everyone knows the fastest way to learn a spoken language is by having conversations with native speakers.
 Likewise, the fastest way to learn to code is by actually coding.